-With the Capital One Venture credit card, you’ll earn 75,000 bonus miles after you spend $5,000 on your credit card within the first three months of account opening.
-It’s one of the biggest signup bonuses of any credit card.
+With the Capital One Venture credit card, you’ll earn 50,000 miles once you spend $3,000 on purchases within 3 months from account opening.
+It’s one of the biggest one-time-bonuses of any credit card.

 Ongoing, you’ll earn two miles per dollar on all your purchases.
 The flat rate rewards structure makes it easy to track the rewards you’ll earn.
 You don’t have to tailor your spending.
 Want to earn more rewards on purchases?
 Book with Hotels.com and earn 10 miles per dollar when you pay with your Capital One Venture credit card.

-Important Pricing: The regular APR for purchases and balance transfers is 14.74%, 21.24% or 24.74%, based on your creditworthiness.
+Important Pricing: The regular APR for purchases and balance transfers is 17.99% - 25.24%, based on your creditworthiness.
 The $95 annual fee is waived in the first year and there’s no foreign transaction fee.